alandeev/api-node-sequelize-learning/README.md

 ## Skills studied in the Project

-> Sequelize Predefined functions that helped in the design of high code scalability
+> Predefined 'Sequelize' functions that aided in code performance and high scalability design.

 > Multer Lib ( upload image )